Biballi / Featured / Lars Zimmermann / Sel / SETS / Textiles · June 26, 2020

-Pics 13 & 14 – The first prototype undergoing extreme stress testing.
+– Beach and Water?
+The first prototype undergoing extreme stress testing.
 It also shows another way of assembling the backpack (closure).

-Biballi‘ is a modular, durable, super lightweight and upgradable backpack.
+Biballi‘ is a modular, durable, super lightweight and upgradable backpack ready to carry supplies for the sustainability revolution.

 Meta info